LibreOffice/core/reportbuilder/license/readme_en-US.txt

 System Requirements

-* Microsoft Windows 98, ME, 2000 (Service Pack 2 or higher), XP, Vista, or Windows 7
+* A recent version of Oracle Open Office or OpenOffice.org
 * A recent version of the Java(TM) Runtime Environment
-* A recent version of Oracle Open Office or OpenOffice.org
-* 256 MB RAM (512 MB RAM recommended)
-* 5 MB available hard disk space

 Installing